dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 /Users/(myuser)/Library/Application Support/Blender/2.7X/scripts/addons
 ```

-Wherever it is you are looking for, it is the addons folder that is used by blender.
+Wherever it is you are looking for, it is the add ons folder that is used by blender.
 Out of the box there should be a bunch of plug-ins there before hand, you just want to add the io_three plug-in to the collection there.

 ## 2 - Basic demo using the buffered geometry loader.